 In short videos, leading composers and interpreters demonstrate the tonal, harmonic, melodic, and rhythmic facets and traditions of so-called new music.
 Thanks to their practical explanations and personal insights, we can "tune" our ears to the adventure of listening to contemporary music and gain a new understanding of music itself.
 And so: listen carefully!

-Because you cannot come to our concert yet, we will come to you.
 In the “masterpieces@home” series, we present gripping live recordings from our festival archive.
 Lean back and enjoy the concert videos for free on your sofa, supplemented by short introductions to the works that are being played.

 Sarah Christ is the harpist of the Lucerne Festival Orchestra.
 In this series, she uses her harp music to bring empty spaces to life for a few minutes: publicly open places that are normally populated by visitors, customers, or the public but that have in the meantime become deserted -- places of longing.
 Listen to her music cast its spell!